Rokawoo/notes/University/PHYS131-Survey of the Universe/Week3 - Moon Phases, Eclipses, and Tides.md

 **Types**:

 - **Total**: Sun completely covered by Moon
+  - More likely when Moon is close to Earth
 - **Partial**: Only part of Sun covered by Moon
 - **Annular**: Moon appears smaller than Sun, creating ring effect
+  - More likely when Moon is further away from Earth

 **Duration**: Maximum 7½ minutes